Mya discography

-Following a brief absence, the singer returned with her third studio album, Moodring (2003).
-Released in July, another success, the album was certified gold by the Recording Industry Association of America within two months.
+In 2003, Mya returned with her third studio album, Moodring.
+The album was certified gold by the Recording Industry Association of America within two months.
 It was preceded by the album's first single, "My Love Is Like...Wo", which became a top-20 hit on the Billboard Hot 100.
 Its follow-up "Fallen" performed modestly.
 In the midst of promoting Moodring, video game developer Electronic Arts had approached and requested Mya to write, produce and record a theme song for their new James Bond video game, James Bond 007: Everything or Nothing.
 The result, "Everything or Nothing", a rave and techno-inspired song, was greeted with warm reception.
 Following a label change to Universal Motown, Harrison's often-delayed fourth studio album, Liberation (2007), – it would her last studio album under major label system – received a digital release in Japan only.
 It produced two singles – "Lock U Down" and "Ridin'".
 Both singles underperformed on the charts.

 Since her departure from the major label system, she established her own record label Planet 9 and released eight projects – Sugar & Spice (2008), a Japan-exclusive album, Beauty & The Streets Vol.1 (2009), K.I.S.S.
 (Keep It Sexy & Simple) (2011), her most pop and club-oriented album, a trio of R&B–rooted EPs – With Love (2014), Sweet XVI (2014), Love Elevation Suite (2015), the critically acclaimed and Grammy-nominated Smoove Jones (2016) and T.K.O.
 (The Knock Out) (2018).
 In between, during, and after recording those projects, she released a slew of standalone singles – "Love Is the Answer", NOH8 theme song, "G.M.O.
 (Got My Own)", "I Deserve It", "I'ma Do It", "Just Call My Name", "Forever My Love", "True Love", "You Got Me, Part II", "Space and Time", "Handsfree", "Without You", "Worth It", and "Whine".